King's Scout: Canada

 Initially the King's Scout Award, Scouts Canada changed the Queen's Scout Award (during the reign of Queen Elizabeth II) into the Queen's Venturer Award in 1968, when the Scout programme was divided into the Scout and Venturer programmes.
-The certificate is signed by the governor general of Canada, in the official capacity as chief scout of Canada.
+The award is presented to venturers who have acquired competence and skills that will be of considerable use to themselves, their company, and their community.
+These venturers will have also been recognized by the company, the advisor, and Scouts Canada as being worthy of receiving the award.
+The certificate is signed by the governor general of Canada, in the official capacity as the Chief Scout of Canada.